There’s a reason why dogs are known as ‘man’s best friend.’

 Three little-known facts about the St Bermastiff

-- The Saint Bermastiff has an incredible sense of smell, in which it inherited from Saint Bernard.
+- The Saint Bermastiff has an incredible sense of smell, which it inherited from Saint Bernard.
 Saint Bernard was used as rescue dogs in the 17th century, as they could smell humans beneath the aftermath of an avalanche.

 - The Saint Bermastiff rarely needs to bark and remains somewhat quiet even in intense activity.